 Carbon Monoxide Detectors

-- CO alarms should be installed in a central location outside each sleeping area and on every level of the home and in other locations where required by applicable laws, codes or standards.
+- CO alarms should be installed in a central location outside each sleeping area and on every level of the home, and in other locations where applicable laws, codes or standards are required.
 For the best protection, interconnect all CO alarms throughout the home.
-When one sounds, they all sound
+When one sounds, they all sound.

 - Follow the manufacturer's instructions for placement and mounting height